A Yearly House Cleaning Timetable

 These chores need to be done once a year:

-- Remove dust ruffles from beds to wash or dry-clean.
+• Remove dust ruffles from beds for washing or dry cleaning.

 Share Successful Tips and Strategies that Have Worked in Your Home!